rudras-hub/NotesOnProgramming/Data Structures/Graph.md

     - Storage:
         - Dense: Adjacency Matrix.
         - Sparse: Adjacency List.
-    - Important attribute to make other decisions, as well.
+    - This is an important attribute of graphs that helps make other decisions, as well.

 - Path:
     - A sequence of vertices where all adjacent vertices are connected by nodes.
 In case of a directed graph, edges connecting vertices must also be aligned in direction.